cyclus/cyclus.github.com/source/cep/cep3.rst

    ``cycamore/src/cycamore_version.h.in``, and
    ``cymetric/setup.py``; commit the changes

 #.
 Perform maintenance tasks for all projects.
-The maintenance depends on `PyNe
+The maintenance depends on `PyNE
    <https://github.com/pyne/pyne.git>`_and Doxygen.

     - they are described in detail below, *but* the ``maintenence.sh`` utility